evasquare/notiz/Other Notes/How to format a document.md

 Notiz includes a community plugin called "Formatto."
 Formatto is a lightweight Markdown formatter specifically designed to work on Obsidian.

-Refer to [its GitHub repository](https://github.com/evasquare/formatto) to learn more.
+Refer to [its GitHub repository](https://github.com/evasquare/formatto) to learn more about it.